bvl1999/GRB128/README.md

 It is intended to demonstrate how the GEOS ramboot feature can be used to 'resume' from a preloaded REU.

+Note, this only works with GEOS 2.0, it does not work with Megapatch 3 or Wheels

 How to 'build'

 Make sure you have acme and GNU make installed, and type 'make'